-- Verify the Member's eligibility and medical benefits. - Inform the Member that an interpreter, limited hearing, and/or limited reading services are available. - Molina is available to assist Providers with locating these services if needed: - Providers needing assistance finding onsite interpreter services. - Providers needing assistance finding translation services. - Providers with Members who cannot hear or have limited hearing ability may use TTY/TDD at 711. - Providers with Members with limited vision may contact Molina for documents in large print, Braille or audio version. - Providers with Members with limited reading proficiency (LRP).
+Molina is also available to assist Providers with locating interpreter services if needed.
+Molina can assist providers with:

+- Finding onsite interpreter services. - Finding translation services. - Providers with Members who cannot hear or have limited hearing ability may use TTY/TDD at 711. - Providers with Members with limited vision may contact Molina for documents in large print, Braille or audio version. - Providers with Members with limited reading proficiency (LRP).
 The Molina Member Services representative will verbally explain the information, up to and including reading the documentation to the Members or offer the documents in audio version.